 The United States has raised a concern with Brazil that the state of Rio de Janeiro administers the ICMS tax (a value-added tax collected by individual states) in a way that provides a preferential tax advantage to a Brazilian soda ash supplier located within the state.
 Similarly, some U.S. companies have raised concerns about the arbitrary application of various quotas and non-automatic import licensing procedures, such as authorizations from the Federal Police and the Nuclear Regulatory Agency.
 For example, Brazil maintains extremely restrictive import quotas and requires non-automatic import license approval for imports of lithium compounds, including lithium carbonate and lithium hydroxide, citing the potential nuclear applications of these products.
 These products, however, are widely available without restriction in global markets.
-The United States has raised this issue with Brazil on several occasions, both bilaterally and in the WTO.
+The United States has raised this issue on numerous occasions, both bilaterally and in the World Trade Organization (WTO), without success because of incomplete responses from Brazil.